davidtos/JUring/README.md

 ## Current Limitations and Future Improvements

+## Creation cost of JUring instances
+- Creating an instance takes a few of milliseconds, I am working on minimizing this creation time.

 ### Memory Usage
 - The current implementation has higher memory usage than ideal.
 This is a known issue that I'm actively working on improving.

 ## Future improvements planned:

+- Pooling of rings.
 - Adding more io_uring features
 - File modes and flags
 - Adding a blocking-api for local files